tendermint/tendermint/docs/specification/new-spec/p2p/peer.md

 Once a peer is added, incoming messages for a given reactor are handled through that reactor's `Receive` method, and output messages are sent directly by the Reactors on each peer.
-A typical reactor maintains per-peer go-routine/s that handle this.
+A typical reactor maintains per-peer go-routine(s) that handle this.